thsur/wordpress-global-meta-box-order/global-meta-box-order/Readme.txt

 Select an editing screen (post, page, custom post type) or the dashboard, move the meta boxes around, change their screen settings and the screen's column layout.
 Switch to some user to review your settings, switch back to adjust them.

-When done, you might want to lock your views down.
-See *Configuration* on how to do so.
+When done, you might want to lock your views down by removing the screen options box and by locking the boxes' sort order.
+Your blueprint user, of course, wil not be affected by this.

 = Configuration =

 The backend integration is kept to a minimum.
 No navigation entry, no options page, no entry in the database.
-Instead, the place to go to configure the plugin is your theme's `functions.php`.
+Instead, the place to go to configure the plugin is your theme's *functions.php*.

 By the way: You don't *need* to configure the plugin.
 As long as it finds an admin user, it will work just fine.

 **Preparation**

-Fire up an editor, load your functions.php, and copy and paste the following code into it.
+Fire up an editor, load your *functions.php*, and copy and paste the following code into it.
 The idea is to have some sort of container to do the configuration in, but do it any way you like.

 For brevity, we'll assume the plugin is loaded and active, so we won't check for that (see this nice [write-up](http://queryloop.com/how-to-detect-if-a-wordpress-plugin-is-active/) on *QueryLoop* on some ways to do it, though).